 We believe that contemporary artistic practices are tools to activate conversations about broader cultural and political questions and to open up to new research methods.

 Nottingham Contemporary is a site for collectively producing and sharing knowledge.
 We work with a wide array of partners and audiences to explore cutting-edge curatorial debates and artistic practices.
 We develop research projects and study programmes; support academic studies through placements and Collaborative Doctoral Awards; and produce publications.
 Our online publishing platform, The Contemporary Journal, expands the programme’s ideas and engages an international community.

-Our public programmes and exhibitions activate our research questions and rehearse new methods and ideas in the cultural field.
-Our long-term research projects are developed in collaboration with local and international practitioners, activists and academics.
-This research is shared through public events, on site and online, improving our cultural offer and contributing to wider debates in visual cultures and contemporary art.
+Our public programmes activate our research questions and rehearse new methods and ideas in the cultural field.
+Our long-term research projects are developed in collaboration with local and international artists, activists and academics.
+This research is shared through live public events, on site and online, which include talks, performance, screenings and in-depth study, contributing to wider debates in visual cultures and contemporary art.

 Asking questions and deploying curatorial methods to rehearing answers is a vital part of what we do.
 We practice the institution as a site of knowledge production and advance curatorial research in the field.
 Our programme of events asks: How does research and practice intertwine in the cultural sector?
 And what does research look like when speaking from the site of practice?